Speed up

 ──Regarding transfers, does this mean the club will become a player-supplying type?

-I think it will be a slightly different form from the image of a supply-type club.
-A supply-type club actively sells players domestically and internationally, but our approach is different.
-In assembling the top team, we prioritize promoting players developed within our own club.
-We place great emphasis on promoting from the academy while filling any gaps by acquiring players from outside, forming the team with this image in mind.
-Of course, it is precisely because of the significant presence of FC Tokyo's academy that this option is available to us.
+I think it will be somewhat different from the image of a player-supplying club.
+A player-supplying club is one that actively sells players domestically and internationally, but our approach is not like that.
+In organizing the top team, we place importance on promoting players developed within our own club.
+We prioritize promotions from the academy while filling the gaps by acquiring players from outside, forming the team with that image in mind.
+Of course, it is precisely because of the significant presence of FC Tokyo’s academy that this option is available to us.

 However, as I mentioned earlier, many players wish to transfer overseas, so when that happens, I hope they leave behind a good amount of money.